 Children Act 2004 - A development from the 1989 Act, it reinforces that all people and organisations working with children have a responsibility to help safeguard children and promote the safety and welfare of children across the UK.

-Sexual Offences Act 2003 - This Act defines and regulates sexual offences, including the protection of children from harm from sexual acts and from those in positions of trust.
+Sexual Offences Act 2003 - Defines and regulates sexual offences, including the protection of children from harm from sexual acts and from those in positions of trust.

 Human Rights Act 1998 - The Human Rights act sets out the fundamental rights and freedoms that everyone in the UK is entitled to.

-Children Act 1989 - This Act aims to safeguard and promote the welfare of children.
+Children Act 1989 - Safeguards and promotes the welfare of children.
 It gives duties and responsibilities to local authorities, courts, parents, and other agencies to protect children from harm and to meet their developmental needs.
-It is based on the idea that children are best cared for within their own families, but also allows for intervention when necessary.

 Wales

-Children (Abolition of Defence of Reasonable Punishment) (Wales) Act 2020 - This Act helps protect children’s rights by prohibiting the physical punishment of children.
+Children (Abolition of Defence of Reasonable Punishment) (Wales) Act 2020 - Protects children’s rights by prohibiting the physical punishment of children.
 This means physically punishing children is no longer acceptable in Wales for parents, carers and anyone acting in loco parentis in any setting in Wales.

-Wales Safeguarding Procedures and Practice Guides 2019 - These guides detail the essential roles and responsibilities for practitioners to ensure that they safeguard children and adults who are at risk of abuse and neglect.
+Wales Safeguarding Procedures and Practice Guides 2019 - This details the essential roles and responsibilities for practitioners to ensure that they safeguard children and adults who are at risk of abuse and neglect.

-Data Protection Act 2018 - This Act updates the data protection laws in the UK implementing the General Data Protection Regulation (GDPR) which governs your personal data rights, and the way companies handle your data.
+Data Protection Act 2018 - UK-wide update of data protection laws, bringing in the general data protection regulation (GDPR) which governs your personal data rights, and the way organisations handle your data.
+It defines what personal data is and that it shall be processed fairly and lawfully.

-Children and Social Work Act 2017 - This is a law that aims to improve support for looked after children and care leavers, promote the welfare and safeguarding of children, and make provisions about the regulation of social workers.
-The law also creates new duties for police, health and the local authority to work together to protect and help children in their area.
+Children and Social Work Act 2017 - Provides additional support for looked after children and care leavers to promote the welfare and safeguarding of children and make provisions about the regulation of social workers.
+It creates new duties for police, health and the local authority to work together to protect and help children in their area.
+Part 3 extends and applies to England, Wales, Scotland and Northern Ireland.

-Social Services and Well-being (Wales) Act 2014 - This provides the legal framework for improving the well-being of people who need care and support, carers who need support, and for transforming social services in Wales.
+Social Services and Well-being (Wales) Act 2014 - Provides the legal framework for improving the well-being of people who need care and support, carers who need support, and for transforming social services in Wales.

 Rights of Children and Young Persons (Wales) Measure 2011 - This measure underlines Wales' commitment to children’s rights and the United Nations Convention on the Rights of the Child (UNCRC).
 The measure places a duty on Ministers to have due regard to the UNCRC when developing or reviewing legislation and policy.